REBUTTALS TO NEGATIVE EVALUATIONS

 - Navy: Enlisted Evaluations and Fitness Reports (FITREP)

 - United States Marines: Performance Evaluation and Fitness Reports

 - U.S. Coast Guard: Performance Reviews

 Contact Our Office Today

 At the Law Office of Jocelyn C. Stewart, our UCMJ specialists have extensive experience handling military administrative matters, including rebuttals of negative evaluations.
 Let us use our skills and experience to help protect your professional interests.
-For a free review of your case, please call our team today at 1-888-252-0927.
-We have offices in Anchorage, AK and Tacoma, WA, and we represent military members at bases in the Northwest, throughout the United States and around the globe, including in Germany, South Korea and Japan.
+For a review of your case, please call our team today at 253-212-9582.
+We have offices in Anchorage, AK and Tacoma, WA, and, including in Germany, South Korea and Japan.